c3lang/c3docs-old/docs/standard_library.md

 ### void* tmalloc(usz size, usz alignment = 0)

 Allocates memory using the temporary allocator.
 Panic on failure.
+It has type variants similar to `malloc`, so `tmalloc(Type)` would create a `Type*` using the temporary allocator.

 ### void* tcalloc(usz size, usz alignment = 0)